magicus/ModSettings/README.md

 Similar to how "Mod Options" worked in Forge, this will add a Vanilla-style menu screen with easy-to-access buttons to get to the configurations for your mods.

+You can go directly to this screen using the Mod Settings hotkey.
+This means there  is no need to memorise all those hotkeys for settings of all your mods.
+The Mod Settings hotkey is `F6` by default, but this can be changed in the ordinary "Key Binds" options screen.

 I created this mod when I found myself over and over again go into the Mod Menu list, scroll to the bottom to find Tweakeroo or whatever, and then try to hit the configuration button on the opposite side of the screen.
 With this mod, you